bounswe/bounswe2022group6/deliverables/CMPE451_Customer_Presentation_Milestone_2.md

 Unfortunately, in our current status, our application does not support annotations yet.
 However, we have made plans and laid the groundwork for implementing the support for annotations.
 These include the following:

-* Creating a seperate database to store the anntotations
+* Creating a seperate database to store the annotations.
-* Making design decisions of when should annotations be returned as a reponse
+* Making design decisions of when should annotations be returned as a reponse.
-* Researching on what technologies we can use to implement annotation support (like recoginto, annotorius, etc.)
+* Researching on what technologies we can use to implement annotation support. (like recoginto, annotorius, etc.)
-* Having a deeper, more concrete understanding of what annotations are and why they are used
+* Having a deeper, more concrete understanding of what annotations are and why they are used.
-* Examining the W3C standard
+* Examining the W3C standard.

-Even though we have not implemented a support for annotations, we are ready to do it quickly, and we plan on doing so as it is one of the first features that we are planning on implementing after the customer milestone 2.
+Even though we have not implemented a support for annotations, we are ready to do it quickly.
+It is one of the first features that we planned to implement after the Customer Milestone 2.

 ### Standards